 - Additional annual revenue generated from greater efficiencies, better-qualified prospects, and lower cost per FTE, which leads to,

 - Greater ROI

 - Scalable – due to the shared services nature of this model you can ramp up quickly and easily

 - The ability to flex volumes up/down to meet short turnaround timeframes or deadlines (i.e., upcoming trade shows or events; a survey project; etc.)

-- The ability to leverage dedicated FTEs to meet shifting project priorities (i.e., easily shift from lead generation campaign; to lead nurturing campaign; to database clean-up campaign; to up-sell/cross-sell campaign; to a customer/client satisfaction survey; etc.)
+- The ability to leverage dedicated FTEs to meet shifting project priorities (i.e., easily shift from a lead generation campaign; to a lead nurturing campaign; to a database clean-up campaign; to an up-sell/cross-sell campaign; to a customer/client satisfaction survey; etc.)